coder137/coder137.github.io/_posts/2018-06-18-esp-idf-with-eclipse.md

 ### Initial Screen

-This is the intial screen.
+This is the initial screen.
 As you can see, the default settings cannot find your ESP-IDF packages and build tools.

 ![initialScreen](/assets/images/2018-06-18/initialScreen.png)
 {: .full}